 Winona LaDuke, Ojibwe Nation

 Winona LaDuke is a longtime and well-recognized Indigenous rights activist, working tirelessly on issues connected to climate change, human rights, green economies, clean water, local foods, and renewable energy.
-She is the executive director of Honor the Earth, an organization dedicated to raising awareness and resources to help sustainable Native communities.
-LaDuke is also the founder of the White Earth Land Recovery Project, which focuses on recovering the original White Earth Indian Reservation in Minnesota and preserving its people’s traditional practices.
-Somehow, she also finds time to advocate for sustainable development and run her hemp and heritage farm.
+She is the former executive director of Honor the Earth, an organization dedicated to raising “awareness and support for Native environmental issues” and to developing “needed financial and political resources for the survival of sustainable Native communities.”

 “As I reflect on the question of how to be a good ancestor, I reflect on intergenerational accountability.
 How do I account for my behaviors and decisions to my ancestors and to my descendants?”